caleb531/process-queue/README.md

 *Copyright 2017 Caleb Evans, Jonathan Tapia*

+This is an implementation of a OS process queue for CS 433 (Operating Systems) at CSU San Marcos.
+The main program consists of several tests which benchmark the performance of the underlying priority queue implementation.

 ## How to run

 Run `make` to compile the program, then run `./process-queue.out` to execute the